 Pang Juan believes that the Qi soldiers are cowards, and Sun Bin confirms him in this belief by diminishing the number of camp fires in the Qi camp every day, thus giving the impression that the soldiers are defecting and fleeing.

-Pang Juan, believing that he is chasing an army retreating in panic, pursues his enemy in double speed, and is subsequently ambushed.
+Thus convinced that he is chasing an army retreating in panic, Pang Juan pursues his enemy in double speed, and is subsequently ambushed.